 Roger is also one of the most active New York City-based angel investors through IA Capital Partners LLC, his personal early-stage investment vehicle focused on financial technology and social and digital media.
 Roger has seeded or invested in over 20 early-stage companies since 2004.

 Prior to joining Monitor110, Roger served as President and CEO of Deutsche Bank’s internal hedge fund trading platform DB Advisors LLC.
-His 130-person team managed $6...
+His 130-person team managed $6 billion...
 Read More.

 Michael Ferrari is the Director of Climate Informatics and Senior Scientist at CSC, where he is working with the NASA Goddard Space Flight Center on developing commercial tools and applications from their data and models.
 He also serves on the American Meteorological Society Board of Societal Impacts of Weather and Climate.
 For the past five years, Michael served as the vice president and director of applied research at Weather Trends International.
 His primary research interests lie at the interface of climate science, environmental modeling/analysis, and the subsequent development of commercial applications that can benefit from this research.
 Michael is a frequent speaker at both scientific and commodity conferences around the world, where his talks focus on the confluence of weather, climate...
 Read More.